oirlab/liger_iris_pipeline/docs/index.rst

 liger_iris_pipeline Documentation
 *********************************

-The Liger-IRIS Data Reduction System is based on the suite of packages from Space Telescope Science Institute used to process data from JWST and NGRST.
+The Liger-IRIS Data Reduction System (DRS) is based on the suite of packages from Space Telescope Science Institute used to process data from JWST and NGRST.

 With ``stpipe`` and ``stdatamodels`` we can configure each step of a pipeline through one or more text based .INI style files,